 In addition to the use of multi-beam technology, single-beam sonar can supplement a standard multi-beam installation in two ways: first, by providing coverage in confined areas; and second, as an imaging tool for providing short-range diver confirmation.
-Single-beam (mechanically scanned sonar) operates much like radar sweeping an area, with a narrow, high-intensity beam that provides high-resolution images to provide detection and tracking functions.
+Single-beam (mechanically scanned sonar) operates much like radar sweeping an area, with a narrow, highintensity beam that provides high-resolution images - and with the Kongsberg 1071 can provide detection and tracking functions.
+Multi-beam sonar, on the other hand, "fires" a number of beams simultaneously to cover a broader field of view with a single "ping," operating at frequencies ranging from 70 to 200 kHz.

-Multi-beam sonar, on the other hand, "fires" a number of beams simultaneously to cover a broader field of view with a single "ping," operating at frequencies ranging from 70 to 200kHz.
-Operating at lower frequencies than scanning sonar-but with higher energy-results in a multi-beam sonar with a longer reach, increasing its effectiveness in diver detection.
-However, there is a trade-off in range versus resolution, with the optimal frequency appearing to be around 90kHz.
-US Navy studies have confirmed that the frequencies best suited for diver detection surveillance lie between 85 and 100kHz.
+Operating at lower frequencies than scanning sonar - but with higher energy - results in a multi-beam sonar with a longer reach, increasing its effectiveness in diver detection.
+However, there is a trade-off in range versus resolution.

-Advances in computer hardware-particularly the development of dual and quad processors-have meant that processor hardware cost and size have been dropping steadily.
+Advances in computer hardware - particularly the development of dual and quad processors - have meant that processor hardware cost and size have been dropping steadily.
 The widespread availability and reliability of network servers can now both reduce costs and improve system reliability, delivering higher-quality monitoring.
 In addition, "blade" servers enhance system reliability through distributed processing, with the capability to re-assign tasks to individual processor boards (blades) if there is a problem, automatically providing processing backup through redundancy.

-Confirmation of divers can be accomplished through the use of a small, torpedo-like ROV that launches at the push of a button to investigate a threat, navigating automatically to the target on a steady stream of data from the diver detection system-a capability that was unheard of just a few years ago.
+Confirmation of divers can be accomplished through the use of a small, torpedo-like ROV that launches at the push of a button to investigate a threat, navigating automatically to the target on a steady stream of data from the diver detection system - a capability that was unheard of just a few years ago.
 From there, the target is dealt with according to protocol and, if simply an innocent swimmer or diver, given the opportunity to leave a high-security zone.
 Underwater "loudhailers" are now available to speed this process along.